clue/reactphp-stdio/README.md

 });
 ```

-If the user types `he [TAB]`, the first match will be skipped as it does not
+If the user types `he [TAB]`, the first two matches will be skipped as they do
-match the current word prefix and the second one will be picked automatically,
+not match the current word prefix and the last one will be picked automatically,
 so that the resulting input buffer is `hello `.

 If the user types `e [TAB]`, then this will match multiple entries and the user